 Do not blow your nose or sneeze holding your nose.
 Sneeze with your mouth open.
 Do not drink with straws and do not spit.
 Scuba diving and flying in pressurized aircraft may also increase sinus pressure and should be avoided.
 Decongestants such as Drixoral®, Dimetapp®, or Sudafed® will help reduce pressure in the sinuses.
 You may also be given a prescription for antibiotics.
 Please take these as directed.
 Anything that causes pressure in your nasal cavity must be avoided.
 Avoid bearing down — as when lifting heavy objects, blowing up balloons, playing musical instruments that require a blowing action, or any other activity that increases nasal or oral pressure.
 Smoking must be stopped.
 If necessary, Drs.
-Smith and Ferguson can prescribe Nicoderm® patches.
+Smith, Ferguson and Misiek can prescribe Nicoderm® patches.

 Be sure to take the prescribed antibiotics as directed to help prevent infection.

 Do not rinse or spit on the day of your surgery.
 This tends to disturb the blood clot and open the wound and can prolong bleeding and slow healing.
 You should not have a significant amount of blood in your mouth.
 Saliva can be swallowed, even if slightly blood tinged.